The Best Roof Installation Process: Step-by-Step Guide

 Installing Underlayment and Drip Edge

 The underlayment and drip edge, fundamental elements of your roof’s structure, contribute to its durability and functionality.
 The underlayment acts as a moisture barrier, protecting the roof deck from water that may penetrate the shingles.
+Proper underlayment installation is crucial as it provides essential protection against moisture and significantly contributes to the longevity and integrity of the roof.

 At the same time, the drip edge assists in directing water away from the fascia and the rest of the building structure.